Confectus/automatic-godot-spriteframes-generator/README.md

 ### 3.1.
 Summary

-A pseudo *Cascade Process* was used to implement the tool.
+A pseudo *Unified Software Development Process* was used to implement the tool.
 For this reason, the obtained models during the process are presented below.
 In this context, the entire process has been made as a *practical exercise* of a traditional methodology.

 ### 3.2.
 Requirements Model